dilyar85/Jacala/README.md

-CS152 class project - A Reference Interpreter for the Jedi Programming Language.
+A Reference Interpreter for the Jedi Programming Language.